the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Plant a tree and breathe with us

-We have continued on our path toward sustainability with the project Plant a tree and breathe with us, in collaboration with Tree Nation a nonprofit organization that enables citizens and businesses to plant trees around the world and safeguard the planet's biodiversity.
+We planted 10,000 trees with the project Plant a tree and breathe with us, in collaboration with Tree Nation a nonprofit organization that enables citizens and businesses to plant trees around the world and safeguard the planet's biodiversity.

-We gave you a tree as a thank you for your trust
+We gave you a tree to thank you for your trust

-and loyalty and to concretely participate in a sustainable project
+and loyalty and to participate concretely in an ethical-environmental project

 Why specifically the trees?